Local time in Khao Lak

 International Tsunami Museum - Khao Lak

 On 21st December 2006, an international tsunami museum opened in KhaoLak.
 The museum is open daily and is situated opposite the 7-eleven at the Petchkasem/Bang Niang Rd intersection.
+It is close by the patrol boat located at Soi Rua Tor 813.

 This quiet location introduces visitors, in a subtle and ethical way, to the tragic events of 26 December 2004.